Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

 was solved by putting the match sound effect to a current time of 0 when being executed.
 * **Not fixed yet!** When the game has been started and the question mark icon is clicked and modal pops up, the timer does not stop.
 This function of stopping the timer when modal is showing does not exist in this version of the game due to lack of time to develop it.
-This is added to the 'Features left to implement' section in the README.md file.
+This is added to the 'Features left to implement' section in the README file.
 To inform the player I've added text about this in the modal itself.
+* **Not fixed yet!** When a player is finishing the game in dark mode and wants to replay by clicking on the replay button, the game goes back to its initial state with the light theme.
+An ideal feature would be that the theme was stored locally so that the dark theme remains after clicking on replay.
+This is noted in the features left to implement section in the README file.